Child entertainment, employment and chaperones

 Work permits

-Work permits are required for children working outside school hours.
-It is illegal to employ a child without a work permit.
+Children must have a work permit to work outside school hours.
+It is illegal to employ a child without a permit.

-• Children must be over 13 years old to work
+• children must be over 13 years old

 Prohibited work conditions